If Jon Jones is to be believed, his UFC return could arrive a lot sooner than initially anticipated.

 Jon Jones just dropped this message on Instagram and says he has good news & expects to be back in the Octagon soon. pic.twitter.com/Q6U8GFBSTo— Chamatkar Sandhu (@SandhuMMA) August 15, 2016

 Jones was temporarily suspended by the Nevada Athletic Commission pending a formal hearing and could face up to a two-year sanction.
 However, the optimistic tone of his message implies that his team may have found an alternative reason for his failed test.
-That could result in a reduced punishment, such as when UFC welterweight Tim Means received six-year suspension after proving that his positive test for the androgen receptor modulator ostarine came as a result of a tainted supplement.
+That could result in a reduced punishment, such as when UFC welterweight Tim Means received six-month suspension after proving that his positive test for the androgen receptor modulator ostarine came as a result of a tainted supplement.

 Jones has fought just once since his first meeting with Cormier at UFC 182, taking a five-round verdict over Ovince St. Preux to claim interim 205-pound gold at UFC 197 in April.
 Last week, the Jackson-Wink MMA representative accepted a plea deal in a drag racing case from March 24 and was ordered to complete 60 hours of community service and take an aggressive driving course.